Garen Build Guide by Alekra

 When you find yourself not being able to push for the tier 2 tower and no fight is heppening, you can spend your time by stealing enemy or allied jungle camps so you don't waste your time doing nothing.

-In the lategame garen can easily take 2 towers with one push so you want to get into a situation where you can safely do just that.
-Either you join your team in a fight for an objective and use the enemy deathtimers to destroy towers, or you abuse the enemy by threatening an inhib for example while your team is dancing around Baron.
+In the lategame Garen can easily take 2 towers with one push so you want to get into a situation where you can safely do just that.
+Either you join your team in a fight for an objective and use the enemy deathtimers to destroy towers, or you abuse the enemy by threatening an inhib for example, while your team is dancing around Baron.
 Either their team looses an inhib to maybe win a fight, or they loose Baron while attempting to kill you.
+It is really important to look at your map and use the information you are given.
+If you don't do that you can be collapsed on and the enemy has a free teamfight.
+So don't get caught with your demacian pants down!

-When your Team has slain Baron, you'll want to solopush a lane as you are pretty strong on your own and you aim to pressure the enemy on multiple fronts so they cannot really defend efficiently.
+When your Team has slain Baron, if ahead and provided some enemies are still alive, you'll want to solopush a lane as you are pretty strong on your own and you aim to pressure the enemy on multiple fronts so they cannot really defend efficiently.
+If you're still not sure that your teammates can win a fight after Baron, or you have just secured an ace then you should obviously join them and fight/ destroy their base.

 Once you figure out when to be at the right place at the right time you are sure to climb.